containerman17/ContainerOS/README.md

 ## Release notes

 ### v0.1.3
-- Ingresses introduced
+- Routes introduced (a.k.a Kuberetes Ingress)
-- Auto-generating ingresses for microservices
+- Auto-generating routes for microservices
 - Single naming system for service names